We are now accepting applications to serve on the board for 2024 for two year increments up to six year term limit. Learn More >>

 Aaron become Board Chair of Jolt Action in January 2022, and is committed to bolstering Jolt’s positive impact in our community not only through voter empowerment, but also in the areas of art, culture, and leadership.

-Patrick is a proud native Houstonian with a passion for social justice and alternative forms of knowing whose interests have led him to roles in non-profit administration, freelance journalism and narrative development.
-Prior to joining the Learning and Evaluation team Patrick worked alongside the Foundation’s Program Team on a variety of initiatives including Civic Engagement, Out-of-School Time, and Hate Crimes and Violence.
+Patrick is a proud native Houstonian with a passion for social justice and alternative forms of knowing whose interests have led him to roles in nonprofit administration, freelance journalism and narrative development.
+Prior to joining Rockwell Fund, Patrick worked with the Houston Endowment’s Learning and Evaluation and Program Teams on a variety of initiatives including Civic Engagement, Out-of-School Time, and Hate Crimes and Violence.